EU VAT Number for WooCommerce allows you to:

 - VAT Number Field Label – Shown to users at checkout.
-Default is VAT Number.
+The default is VAT Number.

 - VAT Number Field Description – Shown below Label at checkout.
-Default is blank.
+The default is blank.

 - Remove VAT for Businesses in Your Base Country – If enabled, businesses with a valid number in your base country will be VAT exempt.